Master of Architecture (professional)

 A foundation in project work in the fourth studio, held during the winter term of the second year.
 This includes a comprehensive building project that addresses the design of a complex building

 The design thesis studio will be undertaken in the final term.
 Students in the design thesis studio work independently under the supervision of an assigned faculty advisor.

 History and Theory (1.5 credits)

 Technics and Planning (3.5 credits)

 The required technical curriculum includes an introduction to the technical conditions and ecological contexts of architectural production in the first term, followed by two courses in building science, a course on site engineering and ecology, and a course on environmental systems.

 Professional Practice (1.0 credit)

-There is one course in architectural practice, management and economics, offered in the final term.
+There are two courses in architectural practice, management and economics, offered in the final year of the program.

 The elective component of the program provides an essential academic and cultural complement to the core professional curriculum.
 Within the elective requirements, 0.5 credit must be in the History and Theory stream.
 Students are encouraged to use their electives to develop a focused concentration that will inform their design thesis, entail linkage with other disciplines, and lead to professional expertise and postgraduate studies.